How to Use Multiple GitHub Accounts on One Computer using GitHub CLI

 gh auth login - Tell Git to use

-ghfor credentials (gh auth setup-git) - For each repository, set
+ghfor credentials (gh auth setup-git) - In each repository, set

 gh auth switch - Clone from the correct account with